ajbouh/qa/README.md

 ## How does QA detect flaky tests?

 At a high level, QA considers a test to be flaky if, for a particular code revision, that test has both passed and failed.
-That's why you should provide a `-suite-coderef` value to `qa run`.
+That's why you should provide a `-suite-coderef` value to `qa` commands.

 At a low level, QA uses a few tricks to find as many examples of a flaky failure as it can.
 The actual algorithm for discovering flaky tests is:
 - Fingerprint all failures using: